actualbudget/docs/docs/getting-started/starting-fresh.md

 3. At the end of each week, set the *Budgeted* column in the Budget view to the same value as what you see in the *Spent* column.
-If done correctly, the sum under *To Budget* should Jcorrectly tell you how much money you have left.
+If done correctly, the sum under *To Budget* should correctly tell you how much money you have left.

 4. Set aside time to analyse your spending and income at the end of the month.
 Based on this, you can add values to the upcoming months' Budgeted column.